The intersection of people and numbers

 Effective data science in the retail industry

-Science is the art of understanding the world through observing and experimenting, with a particular emphasis on understanding.
-Consequently, data science is not something that happens separately from people, data science is something used to understand people – a space where people and information intersect to engender enlightenment.
+Data science is not something that happens separately from people, data science is something used to understand people – a space where people and information intersect to engender enlightenment.

 When we think of retail, data science is not always the first thought that comes to mind.
 But retail is an industry that is particularly adept at seeking to understand its consumers and utilizing data to inform decisions on how to best meet those consumers’ needs.
 Given this context, the science of understanding data and the science of understanding consumers are symbiotic.
 This mergence prevents data science problems in retail – problems that value numbers above people – and supports the consumer in ways that are essential to the retail ecosystem.